nightingale-evening/nightingale-evening/README.md

 ### Hi there, 👋

-## I'm a Software Engineer, Student, and Helper!
+## Software Engineer, Student, and Helper!
 - 🌱 I’m currently learning about statistics and machine learning
 - 💻 I use `.python`, `.typescript`, `.javascript`, `.php`, `.git`, `.bash`, `.powershell`
 - 💬 Ask me about Science and Python